vgwb/Antura/docs/en/manual/classroom_guide.md

 Ensuring that all kids know how to play is very important, especially in the first play sessions when they have not familiarized with the game yet.

 > [!TIP]
 > It would be great if the teacher could play the tutorial on a big screen and let all kids see how to play and what they are supposed to do.
-If it's not possible, all kids should play the tutorial indivually and the teacher should supervise the session, helping all kids who need guidance.
+If it's not possible, all kids should play the tutorial individually and the teacher should supervise the session, helping all kids who need guidance.

 ### Individual play